Check out A Few Wisdom Points that I learnt from My Trip to Osaka and Kyoto in Japan in what was indeed an eye-opening experience.

 I Arrived at a wet Kansai International Airport in Osaka, Japan.

-Sim cards or pocket WIFI at Kansai International Airport are expensive.
-However, finding an outlet outside the KIX airport is challenging.
-A staff member selling the sim cards told me before I ignorantly ignored her and exited the airport without a SIM.
+Getting a sim card or a pocket WIFI at Kansai International Airport can be expensive.
+However, finding an outlet outside the KIX airport can be pretty challenging.
+During my visit, I was told by a staff member selling the SIM cards that I would find it challenging to find an outlet outside the airport.
+Unfortunately, I ignored her advice and left the airport without a SIM.

-Because Kyoto was the first city I visited in Japan, I bought a sim card at half of the price at BIC Camera, a mega electronic store near Kyoto Station.
-A friendly staff member put it together because installing a SIM card is a complicated process in Japan compared to other countries.
-It’s not as easy putting a SIM card in the slot and turning the phone on.
-Believe me when I say that.
+As Kyoto was the first city I visited in Japan, I felt I needed to have a SIM card to stay connected.
+I found a SIM card at half the price at BIC Camera, a mega electronic store near Kyoto Station.
+The staff members were friendly and provided excellent assistance.
+One of the staff members even helped me install the SIM card, which is a complicated process in Japan compared to other countries.
+It’s not as easy as putting a SIM card in the slot and turning the phone on.
+Trust me, it can be pretty challenging.

 Check out the range of Pocket WIFI you can order at Kansai International Airport on this link.